Clavicle Fracture

 • Nighttime: At night prop yourself up with pillows to get yourself into a comfortable position.
 You will need to wear your sling in bed initially

-• Restrict Range of Movement: Avoid lifting your arm above should height for the first few weeks, until your doctor or physical therapist gives you the go-ahead
+• Restrict Range of Movement: Avoid lifting your arm above shoulder height for the first few weeks, until your doctor or physical therapist gives you the go-ahead

 • Sports: Avoid contact sports at least 10-12 weeks - check with your doctor before returning to them

-• Posture: Think about your posture - avoid the temptation to let your shoulders drop forwards and your upper back to round
+• Posture: Think about your posture - avoid the temptation to let your shoulders drop forwards and your upper back to round.
+A posture correction brace can really help

 Possible Complications